CodeURJC-DAW-2024-25/webapp18/README.md

 - **index.html** -> Main page of the web application.
 Here you can select your preferred hotel, search for others, access your profile, log in, contact us...
 ![image](https://github.com/user-attachments/assets/9f3e2c9f-9e84-42aa-866c-dbb8c187c8ac)

--**managerList** -> Shows all managers included in the database.
+- **managerList** -> Shows all managers included in the database.
 Can make certain actions with them, and show their current apartments.
 ![image](https://github.com/user-attachments/assets/1f398434-9260-4115-8fe8-2b7fc0315f92)

 - **profile** -> Shows personal data about the user and a picture.